divyeshh/MarsVisitCozii/README.md

 This project is deployed on **Netlify**.
 Once the app is built using `npm run build`, it is ready for deployment on Netlify or any other platform of your choice.
 For more details, refer to the official React documentation for deployment options.

----

-This version includes the mention of Netlify under both the live demo link and the deployment section.
-Let me know if you'd like any other modifications!